 From there, I became what I jokingly called “Vice President of Stuff and Miscellany.”
 I organized.
 Reorganized.
 Deleted.
 Cleaned out.
 Plugged in.
 Hooked up (equipment, that is).
 Somewhere in there I started editing Milton’s writing, which is a separate story (see below).
 Around 1996, some genius in Management decided that the receptionist would be a good candidate to run the finance office of the BHP.
 This is what’s known as a BAD MOVE.
 It became bad enough that in 1997, the new Exec Director ordered me on a special mission to Figure Out What Was Going On With the Finances.
 So I did.

 Milton died in 2008, and bequeathed to me majority ownership of the BHP.
-Beyond daily management duties, I consider it my job to codify and protect the BHP Approach, which is a very specific set of data applied a very specific way, and, like all communication about aesthetics, is easily fucked up and alloyed with other data that have nothing to do with the BHP Approach, etc. So another important function of mine is to standardize teacher training and its application to the classes, so the BHP doesn’t represent a specific personality, but rather a specific approach to acting.
+Beyond daily management duties, I consider it my job to codify and protect the BHP Approach, which is a very specific body of information applied a very specific way, and, like all communication about aesthetics, is easily fucked up and alloyed with other information that has nothing to do with the BHP Approach, etc. So another important function of mine is to standardize teacher training and its application to the classes, so the BHP doesn’t represent a specific personality, but rather a specific approach to acting.
 The idea is that as best as we can, we take the individual talents and backgrounds and styles of our teachers, and create from that as uniform an experience for our students as possible, all tied to the very specific approach to acting that Milton had so ingeniously developed.

 So that’s an abridged version of my management history here.
 Next up….